djarufes/Python_Crash_Course/Excercises/HW08/README.md

 ## Purpose of Programs
 __Q1__ - To use the trapezoid rule to approximate definite integrals with the following equation.

-__Q2__ - To read the contents of the file and perform the following calculations:
+__Q2__ - To read the contents of the file GasPrices.txt and perform the following calculations:
 1) Average Price Per Year
 2)	Average Price Per Month
 3)	Highest and lowest Prices Per Year